nasosev/lucid-sonic-dreams-pytorch/README.md

 # Fast Lucid Sonic Dreams

-# Features Implemented:
+## Features Implemented:
 - Stylegan3 support;
-- Improved performances, by asynchronous writing of the images.
+- Improved performance through asynchronous image writing. (~1.5x on a 3090Ti - 1024x1024 output frames - 60s - 60fps)

-# Features to implement:
+## Features to implement:
 - More parameters for enhance different genres of music;
 - More features for different motions.